MetaCell/nwb-explorer/README.md

 ## How to use

 When the application is started, no file will be loaded.

+1. Use the interface to load the file from a public url or just load a sample
-Specify the parameter nwbfile in your browser:  `http://localhost:8000/geppetto?nwbfile=https://github.com/OpenSourceBrain/NWBShowcase/raw/master/NWB/time_series_data.nwb`
+1. Specify the parameter nwbfile in your browser:  `http://localhost:8000/geppetto?nwbfile=https://github.com/OpenSourceBrain/NWBShowcase/raw/master/NWB/time_series_data.nwb`

 ## How to develop
 The application is built as a Jupyter notebook extension by means of the jupyter-geppetto extension (https://github.com/openworm/org.geppetto.frontend.jupyter).